anicca048/Kebab/Readme.md

 GeoLite2 database without requring an MaxMind Account.
 Eventually an option to enter a personal MaxMind account web API key for more accurate and up-to-date results will be added (should happen fairly soon).
-However it's doubtful that the devs will be able to get a key for Kebab to be used in with the releases, given that the project is free software and recieves no external funding.
+However it's doubtful that the devs will be able to get a key for Kebab to be used in the releases, given that the project is free software and recieves no external funding.